omerwe/PCGCs/README.md

 <br><br>
 ## Regression of Principal Components
+It is sometimes desirable to include principal components (PCs) as covariates in the analysis to prevent possible confounding due to population structure.
+We recommend computing principal components via external software (e.g. [FlashPCA2](https://github.com/gabraham/flashpca)) and include them in the list of covariates.

-It is sometimes desirable to regress genotype vectors to the subspace that is orthogonal to the leading principal components in order to eliminate possible confounding due to population structure.
-This can be done in `pcgcs_direct.py` via the flags `--num_PCs1`, `--num_PCs2`.
-Unfortunately, this leads to biased estimates if not properly accounted for, because the regression shrinks all kiship coefficients towards zero.
+A particular complexity of case-control studies is that the PCs are reflected in the kinship matrix entries, which can bias the estimation.
+It is therefore recommended to regress genotype vectors to the subspace that is orthogonal to the leading PCs.
+This can be done in `pcgcs_direct.py` via the flags `--PC1 <i1,i2,...,im>`, `--PC2 <i1,i2,...,im>`, where the arguments are a comma-separated list of covariate indices that are principal components (starting from 1).
+For example, if a covariates file includes 5 PCs and a sex covariate, the flag should be specified as `--PC1 1,2,3,4,5`.

+Unfortunately, regression of PCs out of genotype vectors leads to biased estimates if not properly accounted for, because the regression shrinks all kiship coefficients towards zero.
 To see this, consider the fact that the sum of the squared kinship coefficients is equal to the sum of the squares of the eigenvalues of the kinship matrix; hence setting the leading eigenvalues to zero will shrink the sum of the squared kinship coefficients.
 To account for this deflation, `pcgcs_direct.py` will report the deflation factors in its output when one of the flags `--num_PCs1`, `--num_PCs2`, is invoked.
 Afterwards, the reported deflation factors should be passed to `pcgcs_summary.py`.
 The flag names are `--geno1_factor`, `--sqr_geno1_factor`, which report the deflation in the sum of the eigenvalues and in the sum of the squares of the eigenvalues (which corresponds to the sum of the diagonal of the kinship matrix and the sum of the squares of all kinship coefficients, respectively).
 Similar quantities will also be reported for study 2, and should be passed as well with the flags `--geno2_factor`, `--sqr_geno2_factor`.

 <br><br>